jwbth/convenient-discussions/README.md

 * moving topics between talk pages;
 * autofilling the edit summary with the indication of the addressee of the comment;
 * saving comment drafts to restore the forms' content after unexpected events such as browser crashes, accidental jumps to a different page etc.;
+* thanking for and copying links to edits that added comments;
 * slightly redesigned discussion threads that make it easier to follow which comment replies to which.

 The script makes the user forget about: